Hezbollah fires over 100 rockets across a wider and deeper area of Israel as fears of war mount

-NAHARIYA, Israel (AP) — Lebanon's Hezbollah launched over 100 rockets early Sunday across a wider and deeper area of northern Israel, with some landing near the city of Haifa, as the sides appeared to be spiraling toward all-out war following months of escalating tensions.
+NAHARIYA, Israel (AP) — Hezbollah launched more than 100 rockets early Sunday across a wider and deeper area of northern Israel, with some landing near the city of Haifa, as Israel launched hundreds of strikes on Lebanon.
+The sides appeared to be spiraling toward all-out war following months of escalating tensions.

+Lebanon's Health Ministry said that one person was killed and another wounded in an Israeli strike near the border.

-Israel's Magen David Adom rescue service said it treated four people for shrapnel wounds, including a 76-year-old man who was moderately wounded in Kiryat Bialik, a community near Haifa where buildings were damaged and cars set on fire.
-It was not immediately clear if the damage was caused by a rocket or an Israeli interceptor.
+Israel's Magen David Adom rescue service said that it treated four people for shrapnel wounds, including a 76-year-old man who was moderately wounded in Kiryat Bialik, a community near Haifa where buildings were damaged and cars set on fire.
+It wasn't immediately clear if the damage was caused by a rocket or an Israeli interceptor.

-The Israeli military said it carried out a wave of strikes across southern Lebanon over the past 24 hours, hitting some 400 militant sites, including rocket launchers.
+The Israeli military said that it carried out a wave of strikes across southern Lebanon over the past 24 hours, hitting about 400 militant sites, including rocket launchers.
 Lt.
 Col. Nadav Shoshani, an Israeli military spokesman, said those strikes had thwarted an even larger attack.

 “Hundreds of thousands of civilians have come under fire across a lot of northern Isreal.
 They spent the night and now the morning in bomb shelters," he said.
 “Today we saw fire that was deeper into Israel than before.”